anpham6/chrome-docs/source/modules/module.rst

   - ``BREAKING`` *ModuleConstructor* :alt:`function` **joinPath** preseves leading and trailing spaces for non-Windows paths.

 .. versionchanged:: 0.12.2/0.11.9/0.10.13

   - ``BREAKING`` *ModuleConstructor* :alt:`function` **isURL** no longer uses :target:`URL.canParse` for validation.

 .. versionadded:: 0.12.0

-  - *Node.js Permission Model* was implemented with one compatibility difference. **moveFile** uses :alt:`fs-read` and :alt:`fs-write` with :target:`--permission`.
+  - *Node.js Permission Model* was implemented with one compatibility difference. **moveFile** uses :alt:`fs-read` and :alt:`fs-write` on the source file with :target:`--permission`.
   - *ModuleConstructor* :alt:`function` **constructorOf** for universal detection using symbols was created.
   - *IModule* :alt:`function` **hasPermission** for context resolution was created.